CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/kubernetes.md

 In the example below, the Ingress configuration and accompanying SSL certificate configuration may be skipped if this is being separately managed by your organization.
 As each organization’s usage of K8s may vary, no assumption has been made on the type of Ingress.

-The following instructions use the Genuitec Docker Registry.
+The following instructions use the CodeTogether Docker Registry.
 If you prefer to use the Red Hat Software Catalog instead, substitute credentials and container path as mentioned [here](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55?container-tabs=gti&gti-tabs=red-hat-login).

 ### 1. Download the codetogether.yaml File